Superman in film: Man of Steel sequel (2014–2022)

-In October 2022, Warner Bros. re-entered the development of a sequel to Man of Steel with Roven serving as a producer and Michael Bay in talks to Direct and Cavill expected to reprise his role.
+In October 2022, Warner Bros. re-entered the development of a sequel to Man of Steel with Roven serving as a producer and Michael Bay in talks to direct, and Cavill expected to reprise his role.
 The studio was searching for writers by then, and had a wishlist of directors that included McQuarrie, who reportedly had not been contacted and could be unable to direct due to his commitments to Mission: Impossible – Dead Reckoning Part One (2023) and Mission: Impossible – The Final Reckoning (2025).
 Cavill appeared that month in his role in the post-credits scene of the DCEU film Black Adam (2022).
 Cavill was revealed to have signed a one-off deal for Black Adam, though Warner Bros. was interested in having him return for future projects including another solo film, though there was only a verbal agreement on this.
-Shortly after, Warner Bros. announced that Cavill would return as Superman for future projects, and the actor said his Black Adam cameo was meant to be a starting point for future plans for the character.
+Shortly after, Warner Bros. announced that Cavill would return as Superman for future projects, and the actor said his Black Adam cameo was meant to be a starting point for plans for the character.
 Steven Knight had written a script treatment around that time, which reportedly included Brainiac as the antagonist.
 Warner Bros. executives were not thrilled about it and provided notes on it, and another writer was potentially hired due to Knight's busy schedule soon after.
 Andy Muschietti, who had directed The Flash (2023) for the studios, had expressed interest in directing a Superman project with a similar tone to Richard Donner's Superman (1978).
 Cavill had been paid $250,000 for each of his cameos in Black Adam and The Flash before the latter appearance was cut.

 Cavill expressed interest in November for a future project to explore Superman's "capacity to give and to love" the people of Earth and to inspire others, and said he was looking forward to meet with James Gunn, who was then-recently appointed as the co-chairman and co-CEO of the newly formed DC Studios alongside Peter Safran, and was excited about future opportunities to work together.
-The project however was not moving forward quickly as Gunn and Safran were preparing their long-term plans for a DC shared universe, and Cavill did not sign a formal deal to return and no writer or director were attached.
-By December a Man of Steel sequel with Cavill was canceled as Gunn and Safran made plans with Warner Bros.
+The project, however, was not moving forward quickly as Gunn and Safran were preparing their long-term plans for a DC shared universe, and Cavill did not sign a formal deal to return, and no writer or director was attached.
+By December, a Man of Steel sequel with Cavill was canceled as Gunn and Safran made plans with Warner Bros.
 Discovery CEO David Zaslav.
 The pair began development on a new film that would focus on a younger version of the character as a rising reporter in Metropolis interacting with key characters from his supporting cast such as Lois Lane.
 The film, titled Superman, released in July 2025 as the debut film of the new DC Universe (DCU) franchise with actor David Corenswet succeeding Cavill as Clark Kent / Superman.